alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 4 user reviews of Kobo Vox from Amazon.co.uk.
 The average user rating for this product is 2.5/5, compared to an average user rating of 4.4/5 for other products in the same category on Amazon.co.uk.
-People are impressed by the portability, but reviews are divided on the usability.
+People really like the portability, whereas reviews are divided on the usability.

 portability